dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The `dafny resolve` command checks the command-line and then parses and typechecks the given files and any included files.

+Note that a complete program must be presented to the dafny tool, either by listing all files on the command-line, or by using `include` directives, of by some combination.
+An incomplete program will likely result in errors because of unresolved names.
+A program need not include all implementations of all functions in order to verify parts of it, but will need all implementations in order to compile a working executable.

 The options relevant to this command are
 - those relevant to the command-line itself
    - `--warn-as-errors` --- turn all warnings into errors, which alters [dafny's exit code](#sec-exit-codes)